 Information for schools

-- Contributing to the assessment and intervention process of individual children / young people
+- contributing to assessment and intervention for individual children and young people

-- Building capacity in schools, families and multi-agency partners to meet learners needs and raise attainment
+- building capacity in schools, families and multi-agency partners to meet children and young people’s needs and raise attainment

 - British Psychological Society